Rumbie-Mudzie7/ruby-telegram-bot/README.md

 ![Page screenshot](./images/telegram-bot-screenshot.png)

-The Telegram Bot is built using the Ruby best practices and implementing Object Oriented Programming principles.
+The Telegram Bot is a friendly bot, built using the Ruby best practices and implementing Object Oriented Programming principles.

 The program creates and initializes a Telegram bot.
 The program then retrieves the first name of the account holder for a friendly greeting and advises them to use  /start to start the bot,  /stop to end the bot, /inspire to get a inspirational quote everytime you request for it or /joke to get a joke everytime it is requested.